contao/docs/docs/manual/guides/manager-theme.en.md

 ### SQL-Dump

-You must create the current SQL-Dump of your theme installation via the [backup command](/en/cli/database-backups/) on the console.
-A normal
-PHPMyAdmin export, for example, would not be sufficient.
+You must create the current SQL-Dump of your theme installation via the [backup command](/en/cli/database-backups/) on the console or via the [Contao Manager](/en/installation/contao-manager/) (see `Maintenance - Database Migrations and Backups`).
+A normal PHPMyAdmin export, for example, would not be sufficient.
 Then copy the "var/backups" directory with your current SQL-Dump into the unzipped directory above.
 Only one SQL-Dump may exist in this directory.

 The SQL-Dump is always optional.
 Without this, only the files are installed.